Octacalcium phosphate: Type of ceramic–tissue interaction

-Ceramics can be categorized into four categories based on their interactions with tissues.
+Ceramics can be categorized into four categories based on their interaction with tissues.
 Type #1 (dense, nonporous, and inert) ceramics are strong, stiff, and attach to bone/tissue resulting in a cementing of the device into the tissue.
 Type #2 (porous and inert) ceramics exhibit a lower overall strength but are useful as coatings and result in biological fixation.
 Type #3 (dense and nonporous) ceramics exhibit biological fixation by chemically attaching directly to bone.
 Finally, type #4 (dense, nonporous, and resorbable) ceramics are slowly replaced with bone.
 The nature of octacalcium phosphate resembles that of type #4 ceramics.

-Type #4 ceramics differ based on the ratio of calcium to phosphate (Ca:P), with the most stable/ideal ratio (Ca:P=10:6=1.67) resulting in hydroxyapatite (HA) which is often used in many orthopedic settings due to the inherent biocompatibility and similarity to natural bone tissue.
+Type #4 ceramics differ based on the ratio of calcium to phosphate (Ca:P); the most stable/ideal ratio (Ca:P=10:6=1.67) results in hydroxyapatite (HA) which is often used in orthopedic settings due to the inherent biocompatibility and similarity to natural bone tissue.
 While HA has been widely used and established as an excellent candidate for orthopedic usage, OCP (Ca:P=1.33), while harder to synthesize and more difficult to sinter and mold, has been proven to not only be more resorbable than HA, but also proven to result in greater overall bone formation than HA.